SChernykh/xmr-stak-cpu/README.md

 # Performance

-As you can see from this data, CPUs and GPUs get less than 8% slower.
+As you can see from this data, most modern CPUs and GPUs get minimal slowdown.
+Older CPUs and low-end GPUs get noticeably slower.
 On the other side, ASIC/FPGA which use external memory for scratchpad get 4 times slower due to increased bandwidth usage.
-ASIC/FPGA which use on-chip memory for scratchpad will also get a few times slower because of high latencies introduced with division and square root calculations: they just don't have enough on-chip memory to hide these latencies with many parallel Cryptonight calculations.
+ASIC/FPGA which use on-chip memory for scratchpad get ~15 times slower because of high latencies introduced with division and square root calculations: they just don't have enough on-chip memory to hide these latencies with many parallel Cryptonight calculations.

 AMD Ryzen (1 thread):